jaredpalmer/disco.chat/README.md

 # disco.chat

-disco.chat adds anonymous and ephemeral real-time chat to any webpage.
-It's a mashup of Twitch.tv's chat and Intercom's customer service chat widget.
+Add anonymous ephemeral real-time chat to any webpage.

+<img width="600px" src="https://user-images.githubusercontent.com/4060187/41812799-e9462304-76f7-11e8-957d-251403512978.png" alt="Disco.chat example">

+### WARNING: Not for production.

-**I gave up on this side project, but feel free to poke around, do whatever you want.**
+**I stopped working on this side project,** but feel free to poke around.
+This was my first time writing 3rd-party JS, working with iframes, and websockets.
+There are some bits of code that I am particularly proud of which you may find useful:

+- [`web/sdk/disco.js#L26-L61`](https://github.com/jaredpalmer/disco.chat/blob/master/web/sdk/disco.js#L26-L61) Coordinated state changes across the app and the widget (separate react and preact apps)
+- [`web/src/App.tsx#L317-L331`](https://github.com/jaredpalmer/disco.chat/blob/master/web/src/App.tsx#L317-L331) Twitter Lite's empty div + flexbox technique for chat layout

 A company called [Spot.im](https://spot.im) does a similiar thing (I think).

+I did actually deploy this to one page my dad's blog.
 You can view a demo here: https://www.shellypalmer.com/2017/11/stop-meta-work-now/.
 Be gentle.
 Be nice.

 ---

-<img width="600px" src="https://user-images.githubusercontent.com/4060187/41812799-e9462304-76f7-11e8-957d-251403512978.png" alt="Disco.chat example">

 ## The Problem